yonkov/Simple-Tour-Guide/readme.txt

 Customize the text, the number of popups and link to any DOM element through a friendly user admin interface.

 = Plugin Options =
 You can create a tour and add as many steps to it as you want from "Create a Tour" tab.
 You can add step title, step description, link the step to a specific dom element and add a custom class to it.
 You can also choose to display the tour only once or show it everytime you reload a page (test mode) and ask for confirmation when the close button is clicked.
 Another cool feature is the ability to choose on which pages to display the tour.
+If you want, you can also choose to display the tour to logged in users only.
 You can also add a progress bar to show the users how many steps remain until the end of the tour and customize the colors of the step buttons and the progress bar via the "Style" tab.

 == Installation ==
 1. Take the easy route and install through the WordPress plugin installer or download the .zip file and upload the unzipped folder to the `/wp-content/plugins/` directory